How much does it cost to study in Geneva?

 3. Look at the whole picture and be realistic!

-It's about being honest with yourself, both in terms of income and expenses.
+Be honest with yourself, both in terms of income and expenses.
 By being realistic, you will be able to immediately spot if there is a problem with your budget, and begin to consider concrete solutions.
 Here are a few tips:

 - Remember that the values suggested by our department in terms of expenses are the indispensable expenses and therefore the minimum budget for a student in a given situation.